brian-watkins/great-expectations/README.md

 ### MatchEvaluators

-#### is(matcher): MatchEvaluator
+#### `is(T | Matcher<T>): MatchEvaluator`

-Evaluates the provided matcher against the actual value synchronously.
+If the provided value is a matcher, it evaluates the provided matcher against the actual value synchronously.
+Otherwise, it checks that the provided value deeply equals the actual value.

 ```
 expect([1, 2, 3], is(arrayWithItemAt(2, equalTo(3))))
 ```

-#### throws(matcher): MatchEvaluator
+#### `throws(T | Matcher<T>): MatchEvaluator`

-Evaluates the provided matcher against any exception thrown when the actual no-argument function is called.
+If the provided value is a matcher, it evaluates the provided matcher against any exception thrown when the actual no-argument function is called.
+Otherwise, it checks that the provided value deeply equals the actual thrown value.
 To expect that functions with arguments should throw, wrap the call to the function under test with a no-argument function.
 Fails if the no-argument function does not throw when called.

 ```
 expect(() => { myFunc("some argument") }, throws(objectOfType(SpecialError)))
 ```

-#### resolvesTo(matcher): MatchEvaluator
+#### `resolvesTo(T | Matcher<T>): MatchEvaluator`

-Evaluates the provided matcher against the promised actual value, when that promise resolves.
+If the provided value is a matcher, it evaluates the provided matcher against the promised actual value, when that promise resolves.
+Otherwise, it checks that the provided value deeply equals the promized actual value.
 Fails if the promise rejects.

-#### rejectsWith(matcher): MatchEvaluator
+#### `rejectsWith(T | Matcher<T>): MatchEvaluator`

-Evaluates the provided matcher against the value received with that promise rejects.
+If the provided value is a matcher, it evaluates the provided matcher against the value received with that promise rejects.
+Othewise, it checks that the provided value deeply equals the rejected value.
 Fails if the promise resolves.

 ### Basic Matchers

-#### equalTo(expected)
+#### `equalTo(expected)`

 Asserts that the actual value is deeply equal to the expected value.

-#### identicalTo(expected)
+#### `identicalTo(expected)`

 Asserts that the actual value is the same instance as the expected value (ie `===`).

-#### defined()
+#### `defined()`

 Asserts that the actual value is defined (i.e. not `undefined`).

-#### assignedWith(matcher)
+#### `assignedWith(matcher)`

 Asserts that the actual variable is assigned a value (i.e. not `undefined`) and that it matches the provided matcher.
 Use this matcher when the expected value is potentially